karimfathy054/Game-Engine/README.md

 ```

 ### Higher Order Functions
-* used as a layer of abstraction
+- Used as a layer of abstraction
 - that function returns the proper functions corresponding to the chosen game
 ```
 def getControllerAndDrawer(gameNumber:Int)= gameNumber match{